DbContext class is the brain of Entity Framework Core and does all the communications with the database.

 Page Contents

-This application will work with a Database of a very small company.
-The database has just 2 table which are:
+This example project will work with a Database of a very small company.
+The database will have just 2 table which are:

 1. Department.cs